-One of the best-known desperados the West ever produced was Joseph (Jack) A. Slade, agent of the Overland Stage Line on the mountain division, about 1860, and in charge of large responsibilities in a strip of country more than six hundred miles in extent, which possessed all the ingredients for trouble in plenty.
+One of the best-known desperados the West ever produced was Joseph (Jack) A. Slade, agent of the Overland Stage Line on the mountain division, about 1860, and in charge of large responsibilities in a strip of country more than 600 in extent, which possessed all the ingredients for trouble in plenty.

 Slade lived, in the heyday of his career, just about the time when men from the East were beginning to write about the newly discovered life of the West.
 Bret Harte had left his indelible stamp upon the literature of the land, and Mark Twain was soon to spread widely his impressions of life as seen in “Roughing It”; while countless newspaper men and book writers were edging out and getting hearsay stories of things known at first hand by a very few careful and conscientious writer.

 The hearsay man engaged in discovering the West always dung to the regular lines of travel, and almost everyone who passed across the mountains on the Overland stage line would hear stories about the desperate character of Slade.
 These stories grew by newspaper multiplication, until at length the man was the owner of the reputation of a fiend, a ghoul, and a murderer.
 There was a wide difference between this and the truth.
 As a matter of fact, there were many worse desperadoes on the border.

 Slade was born at Carlisle, Illinois, and served in the Mexican War in 1848.
 He appears to have gone into the Overland service in 1859.
 At once he plunged into the business of the stage line, and soon became a terror to the thieves and outlaws, several of whom he was the means of having shot or hung, although he himself was nothing of a man-hunter at the time; and indeed, in all his life he killed but one man-a case of a reputation beyond desert, and an instance of a reputation fostered by admiring but ignorant writers.